-1. If the registration of a non-entrepreneurial (non-commercial) legal person is requested, the interested person shall submit to the registration authority the founders'/members' agreement and an application containing the necessary details required under the Law of Georgia on Entrepreneurs for the registration of entrepreneurial legal persons.

-- 2. If the registration of a non-entrepreneurial (non-commercial) legal person is requested, in addition to the data required by paragraph 1 of this article, its articles of association shall contain: - a) the object of the activity of the non-entrepreneurial (non-commercial) legal person; - b) the procedures for admitting, withdrawing and excluding members of the non-entrepreneurial (non-commercial) legal person if it is a non-entrepreneurial (non-commercial) legal person based on membership; - c) name of the body (person) making a decision on reorganisation or liquidation and the decision-making procedure; - d) the procedures for creating (electing) and the tenure of the management body (managing person) of the non-entrepreneurial (non-commercial) legal person. - 3.
-Other procedures for registration of non-entrepreneurial (non-commercial) legal persons shall be defined by the Law of Georgia on Entrepreneurs, the Law of Georgia on Creative Workers and Creative Unions, and the Organic Law of Georgia on Trade Unions.
+- 1. If the registration of a non-entrepreneurial (non-commercial) legal person is requested, the interested person shall submit to the registration authority the founders'/members' agreement and an application containing the necessary details required under the Law of Georgia on Entrepreneurs for the registration of entrepreneurial legal persons. - 2.
+If the registration of a non-entrepreneurial (non-commercial) legal person is requested, in addition to the data required by the first paragraph of this article, its articles of association shall contain: - a) the object of the activity of the non-entrepreneurial (non-commercial) legal person; - b) the procedures for admitting, withdrawing and excluding members of the non-entrepreneurial (non-commercial) legal person if it is a non-entrepreneurial (non-commercial) legal person based on membership; - c) name of the body (person) making a decision on reorganisation or liquidation and the decision-making procedure; - d) the procedures for creating (electing) and the tenure of the management body (managing person) of the non-entrepreneurial (non-commercial) legal person. - 3.
+Other procedures for the registration of non-entrepreneurial (non-commercial) legal persons shall be regulated by the Law of Georgia on Entrepreneurs, Law of Georgia on Trade Unions and the Law of Georgia on Creative Workers and Creative Unions.